Table of contents

 There is VAT on petrol, diesel and other fuels used by vehicles at the standard rate of VAT, currently, 20%.
 Only VAT registered businesses can claim back VAT on expenses and when it comes to fuel HMRC sets out certain rules that need to be followed when calculated what can and cannot be reclaimed.
 The rules are strict, but that is because, after years of people making fraudulent VAT claims, they have been forced to lock down the rules.

 Confused by VAT?
 Read this guide to find out more about What VAT is and How it Works

 2. How to Claim Back VAT on Fuel

-Here are the options when it comes to getting back the input tax on petrol and diesel:
+There are four options available when it comes to getting back the VAT on fuel (which includes petrol and diesel):

 - Reclaim 100% of the VAT on fuel that is used purely for business purposes only;

 - Reclaim 100% of the VAT on fuel and use the fuel scale charge where there is personal use;

 - Reclaim VAT on fuel used for business mileage only;

 - Claim nothing because your business mileage is so low it would cost you more in fuel scale charges.